Non-MaskableInterrupt/Orelia-Fortnite-Internal/README.md

 # Orelia-Fortnite-Internal
-Fortnite Internal with registry side loading, and Vigem Client for mouse aimbot.
+Fortnite Internal with IPC (Inter-Process Communication) with registry side loading, and Vigem Client for mouse aimbot.